 Economic loss for 9/11 cancer claims may be awarded for loss of earnings and employment benefits in connection with your cancer diagnosis, as well as for out-of-pocket medical expenses and replacement services loss in some instances.

 The VCF awards non-economic loss for the pain and suffering experienced by a responder or survivor who developed a 9/11-related cancer.
 Monetary awards for 9/11 cancer claims are generally capped at $250,000, but the Special Master may make an exception if there are multiple cancer diagnoses — or if a presumptively severe condition is diagnosed in addition to a cancer.

 Families who have lost loved ones to a 9/11 cancer may be entitled to obtain compensation for their economic loss and non-economic loss.
 If the victim passed away as a direct result of their 9/11-related cancer, the family may also be eligible to receive an additional $250,000 for the decedent, and $100,000 on account of the spouse and each dependent.

 Contact a VCF Attorney Who Can Help Secure Your 9/11 Cancer Compensation

 If you’re an eligible responder or survivor who was diagnosed with any form of 9/11-related cancer, you may be entitled to receive an award from the VCF and medical care from the WTC Health Program.
 Since the VCF regulations can be confusing, frustrating, and complicated, it’s best to have an attorney on your side who can help ensure you receive the maximum compensation you’re entitled for your economic and non-economic losses.
 The attorneys at Dearie Law Firm, P.C. work with those in the 9/11 community to help them through every step in the process of filing 9/11 cancer claims.
-For a free consultation, call 1-800-2-DEARIE.
+Contact us for a consultation.